 If you are accused of violating UF’s Conduct or Honor Codes you may seek out the assistance of the Student Honor Code Administration Advisors.
 Their contact information can be found at the following site: (https://sccr.dso.ufl.edu/about/shca/).
 To view our other available resources, please visit the Student Conduct and Conflict Resolution Office Resources page found at the following site: (https://sccr.dso.ufl.edu/process/resources/).

-What Rights Does a Responding Party Have If He/She Is Facing Disciplinary Action?
+What Rights Does a Responding Party Have if They are Facing Disciplinary Action?

 - The right to review the Student Conduct Code and Student Conduct & Conflict Resolution (SCCR) policies and procedures.